- I am excited to give a talk on Causal Bayesian Optimization within the Eastern European Machine Learning School (EEML) in Lithuania, Vilnius.

-I am currenlty a second year PhD student in Statistics supervised by Dr. Theodoros Damoulas and Prof. David Firth.
+I am currently a fourth year PhD student in Statistics supervised by Dr. Theodoros Damoulas.
 I am part of a joint PhD program between the Department of Statistics at the University of Warwick and the Department of Statistics at the University of Oxford called the Oxford - Warwick Statistics Programme (OxWaSP).
+I am part of the Warwick Machine Learning Group.
 I am currently collaborating with Dr. Edwin V. Bonilla on Multi-task learning of inhomogeneous point processes.
 More information about my background can be found on my CV.

 My research interests are at the interface of Bayesian statistics and computer science.
-I am interested in developing scalable machine learning algorithms for transfer learning and multi-task learning with Gaussian processes.
+I am interested in developing scalable machine learning algorithms for multi-task learning with Gaussian processes.
 I am also interested in linking probabilistic models and real world decision making problems with the aim of developing probabilistic frameworks for analysing and assessing the impact of policies.
-In terms of applications, I am currenlty looking at spatio-temporal problems in social sciences, with a particular focus on crime.
+In terms of applications, I am currently looking at spatio-temporal problems in social sciences, with a particular focus on crime.

-- I am part of the Clean Air project at the Alan Turing Institute.
+- I am a visiting researcher at the Alan Turing Institute and I am part of the Clean Air project.
 The project aims at developing statistical methodology and machine learning algorithms to support London's Major's office in taking data-driven/evidence based policy decisions in order to improve air quality over the city of London.

 - I collaborated with CUSP London on a project aiming at assessing the impact of traffic policies on the number of accidents happening in London.